Rajesh Khullar: Career

-Government of India
+Joint Secretary, Ministry of Finance

 In February 2011, Khullar was appointed Joint Secretary, Department of Economic Affairs, Ministry of Finance.
 He helped formulate India's Public Private Partnership and Land Monetization policies, developed the structure of India's infrastructure debt funds, and signed key bilateral agreements as Joint Secretary.
 Khullar demitted office in February 2015 following his repatriation to the state cadre at the request of the newly formed Bharatiya Janata Party (BJP) government in Haryana, the first of its kind in the state's history.